-- use the Public Key in the CSR, - populate verified data in the Subject DN; and prevent populating fields only with metadata such as ".", "-", and " " (i.e., space) characters, - populate verified FQDNs and Wildcard Domain Names in the Subject Alternative Name extension that meet the Domain Label specifications in [Section 7.1.4.3](#), - verify field limitations are respected, for example, the Organization field is 64 characters or shorter.
+- use the Public Key in the CSR, - populate verified data in the Subject DN; and prevent populating fields only with metadata such as ".", "-", and " " (i.e., space) characters, - populate verified FQDNs and Wildcard Domain Names in the Subject Alternative Name extension that meet the Domain Label specifications in [Section 7.1.4.3](#), - perform automatic pre-issuance checks using both an internally-developed validator and a widely-distributed linting solution that verify, among other things, field limitations are respected, appropriate extensions are included, and field encodings are appropriate, - confirm that the Certificate has no missing or incorrect extensions and the Public Keys meet the parameters required in [Section 6.1.6](#).

-The Apple Public CA posts TLS Certificates to Certificate Transparency logs to ensure the Certificate can operate with Apple and Google clients.
+The Apple Public CA posts TLS Precertificates to Certificate Transparency logs to ensure the Certificate can operate with Apple and Google clients.